 2. Kenshin Himura

-Still, I'm afraid you're not quite number one, Kenshin..
+Still, I'm afraid you're not quite number one, Kenshin.

 Powerful wielder of the same sword style Kenshin uses.

-Relies completely on speed.
-Also lacks experience.
+Relies completely on speed and lacks experience.

 Effectively wields a spear and shield despite being blind.

-Ruthless swordsman who can magically paralyze opponents.
+Ruthless swordsman who can magically (well, with ki) paralyze opponents.

-Strong-spirited foes can break his magic spell.
+Strong-spirited foes can break his spell.